 If you are looking to invest in property, then you need to think about how you purchase the property.
 You can purchase property as an individual, a limited company and via a SPV limited company.

 A Special Purpose Vehicle (SPV) is a popular choice for property investors.
 It is a legal entity that is created for the purpose of purchasing and managing buy-to-let property investments.
 SPVs can offer many tax advantages, when set up correctly.
+Unlike an investment fund, which makes multiple investments over time, SPVs typically make a single investment into a business.

 In this blog we will cover all you need to know about creating an SPV company, its advantages and disadvantages and how to set one up.